Thinking your luck couldn’t get any worse? Well, brace yourself for a humorous journey into the world of Greek mythology, where even the mighty...

 During the middle of the 18th century, landscape gardening became valued higher than a work of art in England.
-Landscape gardener William Chambers was employed by the Princess of Wales for her gardens at Kew in London from 1757 to 1762.
+Landscape gardener William Chambers was employed by the Princess of Wales for her Gardens at Kew in London from 1757 to 1762.
 As an established architect and designer, he was famous for the two Chinese buildings he designed.
 Here are the surviving watercolors and pictures of the Royal Gardens at Kew from the 18th century.

-Historically in 18th century Great Britain, men were favored as the innovators of landscape garden designs and interiors.
+Historically in the 18th century Great Britain, men were favored as the innovators of landscape garden designs and interiors.
 William Kent and William Chambers are credited today for developing the popular English landscape garden designs (also known as the “picturesque” garden).
 A blossoming interest in chinoiserie interiors and garden buildings was happening simultaneously in Europe due to trade markets with China.
-Chambers’ designs for the Royal Gardens at Kew are the best example of the 18th century landscape garden trend.
+Chambers’ designs for the Royal Gardens at Kew are the best example of the 18th-century landscape garden trend.

 Interestingly, at 16 Chambers sailed with the Swedish East India Company to the Far East on a trade expedition.
 Then at the age of 20, he studied architecture in Italy and France.
 Eventually, he moved to the trade city of Canton, China, where he saw Chinese imports pass through to Great Britain.
 He collected countless sketches of Chinese architecture through his fascination with the surrounding buildings and designs.

 When Chambers returned to London his reputation attracted the Earl of Bute.
-Luckily, the nobleman introduced Chambers to the Dowager Princess of Wales, who hired him to design her gardens at Kew from 1757 to 1762.
-For the rest of his life Chambers was fortunate enough to have royal favor.
+Luckily, the nobleman introduced Chambers to the Dowager Princess of Wales, who hired him to design her Gardens at Kew from 1757 to 1762.
+For the rest of his life, Chambers was fortunate enough to have royal favor.